Policy and media

 Our policy priorities

-Evaluating the attainment gap
+Closing the disadvantage gap

 The attainment gap between the most and least advantaged students is too large and, since 2020, has expanded.